Lutando/docs-oxd/sources/plugin/wordpress/index.md

 #### Role based enrollment

-Navigate to your Gluu Server admin GUI.
-Click the `Users` tab in the left hand navigation menu.
-Select `Manage People`.
-Find the person(s) who should have access.
-Click their user entry.
-Add the `User Permission` attribute to the person and specify the same value as in the plugin.
+1. Navigate to your Gluu Server admin GUI.
+2. Click the `Users` tab in the left hand navigation menu.
+3. Select `Manage People`.
+4. Find the person(s) who should have access.
+5. Click their user entry.
+6. Add the `User Permission` attribute to the person and specify the same value as in the plugin.
 For instance, if in the plugin you have limit enrollment to user(s) with role = `wordpress`, then you should also have `User Permission` = `wordpress` in the user entry.
+7. Update the user record.
+8. Go back to the WP plugin and make sure the `permission` scope is requested (see below).
-Update the user record, and now they are ready for enrollment at your WordPress site.
+9. Now they are ready for enrollment at your WordPress site.

 ### OpenID Connect Configuration